kig/raspivid_mjpeg_server/README.md

 </tr>
 </table>

+## Codec latency

+H.264 is not necessarily any worse than MJPEG in terms of latency, as long as you don't have B-frames (decoding a B-frame requires frames before and _after_ the B-frame).
+Hardware H.264 encoders shouldn't add much latency in Basic Profile (no B-frames).
+The main issue with H.264 is that decoder software likes to buffer a second of video stream before starting to decode it.
+H.264 requires a solid stream of data because decoding P-frames depends on the preceding frames (so if you've got a missing bits, your video will be corrupted until you hit the next I-frame).
+You can try watching an RTSP stream from a Basic Profile IP camera with `mplayer -benchmark` and it'll be quite low latency.
+Watch out for video corruption though!

+To limit the corruption blast radius, you can reduce the I-frame interval.
+I-frames are full frames that don't need other frames to decode.
+This will increase the required bandwidth.

+Latency of H.264 comes in two varieties: I-frame latency and P-frame latency.
+I-frames are full frames, so the transfer latency is higher.
+P-frames are small partial data frames, so the transfer latency is lower as well.

+With MJPEG, every frame is an I-frame.
+This requires more bandwidth, but whatever missing data video corruption you encounter has a blast radius limited to the frames with missing data.

-## How to get lower latency?
+## Even lower latency?

-If you want lower camera-to-screen latency, the easiest improvement is getting a 240Hz display and setting the camera FPS as high as you can.
-After that, get a better WiFi antenna / base station or switch to a wired connection.
-Try to get rid of double buffering.
-Optimize your JPEG decoder.
+Optimize your JPEG encoder and decoder.
 Hack the camera-to-streamer-to-viewer system to send data chunks as soon as they arrive instead of waiting for end of frame.
+If using H.264, allow the receiver request a new I-frame when hitting missing packets.
 Make the rolling shutter send 8 scanline chunks.
 Hack your display to immediately display 8 scanline chunks instead of full framebuffers.
 Directly drive your display from an FPGA with a wireless receiver.
 Ditto with the camera.
 Make the camera expose and stream out randomly placed 8x8 blocks and display them immediately.
 Remove the camera sensor and display hardware, add a few lenses, galvos and a ground glass screen to build an optical image relay system.

-The more processing you do per frame, the more UI lag you have.
-If you're running a 6 FPS CPU pose detector on a 30 Hz camera stream, it will have a minimum of 200 ms latency (and require a lot of smoothing/prediction to make it feel fluid).
-Switch to a 60 FPS detector and you'll get it down to 50 ms latency.
-200 FPS YOLO detector and 200 Hz camera stream would have you at 10 ms latency.

-Madness aside, you could try streaming raspiraw over GigE and running the Bayer-to-pixels conversion on the receiving end GPU.
-This could potentially get you 640x64 at 660 FPS with ~4 ms photons-to-GPU latency (1.5 ms exposure, 1.5 ms transfer, 1 ms for fooling around).
+Madness aside, you could try [streaming `raspiraw` from the v2 camera](https://www.raspberrypi.org/forums/viewtopic.php?f=43&t=212518&p=1310445) over Raspberry Pi 4's gigabit Ethernet and running the [Bayer-to-pixels conversion](https://github.com/6by9/dcraw) on the receiving end GPU.
+This could potentially get you 640x75 at 1007 FPS with ~2 ms photons-to-GPU latency (1 ms exposure, 0.4 ms transfer, 0.6 ms for fooling around).

-## License
+## Licensei

 MIT